 Things to do in Seward Alaska

 Looking for things to do in Seward, Alaska?
-There are tons of activities in Seward Alaska to experience all the outdoor excursions and day trips to enjoy with the whole family.
-Seward offers many exciting attractions from horseback riding, small boat tours, fishing, helicopter tours, zip lining, kayaking and dog sled rides.
+The local area offers plenty of experiences that the whole family will love.
+From wildlife cruises to Kenai Fjords tours the local area offers once-in-a-lifetime opportunities to explore the Alaskan outdoors.
+Enjoy exciting outdoor excursions and day trips while exploring the town.
+There are tons of activities in Seward, Alaska, to experience all the outdoor excursions and day trips to enjoy with the whole family.
+Seward offers many exciting attractions, from horseback riding, small boat tours, King Salmon fishing, helicopter tours, zip-lining, kayaking, and dog sled rides.
 The local area is full of great destinations like Kenai Fjords National Park and Exit Glacier.
-As you can imagine there are tons of things to do in Seward Alaska like the Kenai Fjords National Park and surrounding areas.
-This seaside town offers many activities like Seward sightseeing, unique tours of tidewater glaciers, Kenai Penninsula, wildlife, and more.
+As you can imagine, there are tons of things to do in Seward, Alaska, like taking a Kenia Fjords tour or venturing to local hiking trails like the Lost Lake Trail.
+This seaside town offers many activities like Seward sightseeing, unique tours of tidewater glaciers, Kenai Peninsula, wildlife, and more.
 Some of our tour operators offer discounts for booking through Seward KOA.
-Pick up a copy of The Milepost Alaska and please contact our Concierge Desk and we will be happy to assist you in finding the best activities in downtown Seward, Alaska, for you and your family.
+Pick up a copy of The Milepost Alaska, and please contact our Concierge Desk, and we will be happy to assist you in finding the best activities in downtown Seward, Alaska, for you and your family.
 You can reach us at (907) 224-4887.

-Reserve Your Site With Us Today
+Reserve Your Site at Seward KOA Journey Today

 Kenai Fjords National Park